stratefix/stratefix/README.md

 - 👋 Hi, We are Stratefix.
 - 🏦 WE ARE BECAUSE WE IMPLEMENT - For SMEs who direly needs help in managing their businesses.
 Stratefix Consulting is a business consulting organisation with a team of executional experts.
-Unlike traditional consultants who limits to advisory, Stratefix ensures holistic business strategy implementation through physical presence, strong handholding approach and outcome gurantee base fee.
+Unlike traditional consultants who limits to advisory, Stratefix ensures holistic business strategy implementation through physical presence, strong handholding approach and outcome guarantee base fee.
 - **STRATE**gy + **FI**xing + e**X**ponential growth = **STRATEFIX**

 <!---